vnt-github/cs238p/lectures/2_OS_Interfaces.md

 - for pipes we can read and write from any file descriptor even same for input and output.

+- we close file descriptors so that exec program knows that there is nothing else to read/write from the pipe.
+    - on closing the OS will clean the pipe file descriptors.

 combo of fork()/exec()
-- without this combo if we create our own createProcess(...) then this function need to support a large number of combination of various configuration or arguments for handling various IO and IO redirections.
+- without this combo if we create our own createProcess(...) then this function need to support a large number of combination of various configuration or arguments for handling various IO and IO redirection.

 - for forked() process the OS cleans the file descriptors after the process finishes.

 - file descriptor tables are not shared between processes.

+---
+- disadvantages of fork()/exec()
+    - we create a copy of shell() then after exec() we replace the whole memory with exec function.
+    - for small function calls this is a lot of overhead of copying shell.
+    - if you don't have stdin, stdout, stderr.
+I have some window manager then we do not need exec()/fork() combo.
 ---

 # Reading: The C Programming Language
 - *px++ = *(px++) = *(px+1) because the uniary operators are calculated from left to right.
 - array name is a constant so a = pa, a++ or p=&a are illegal. but when array name is passed to a function it's passed as a variable, because arguments are passed by value.